phnthnhnm/comic-optimizer/README.md

 ## How to Use

-1. Launch the application (either the EXE or from source).
+1. Launch the application (either from the extracted release folder or from source).
 2. Click "Browse" to select the root directory containing your comic folders.
 3. Choose a pingo preset from the dropdown (presets are defined in `presets.json`).
    - The exact command for the selected preset is shown above the dropdown.